serdeliuk/xbl-extract/README.md

 # xbl-extract
 Extract efi drivers from XBL.efl or XBL.img dump
-Also create fdf sections file and add UUIDs in each driver fodler for reference
+Also create `gen_config.fdf` sections file and add UUIDs in each driver fodler for reference